aws-drawio-architecture-diagrams

 https://app.diagrams.net/?libs=aws4

-User Request: "Create a serverless architecture diagram with API Gateway, Lambda functions, DynamoDB, and S3 for a REST API."
+User Request: "Create serverless architecture with API Gateway, Lambda, DynamoDB, S3 for REST API."

 Reference Files